GrowwOld/frontatish/documentation/docs/searchbar.md

 ### onChangeText

-function to use the text entered into the searchbar.
+Function to use the text entered into the searchbar.
 This is the search logic.

 |            Type             |         Default         |       Required        |
 | :-------------------------: | :---------------------: | :-------------------: |